 As long as no html knowledge is required, I think I can still handle.
 Thanks a lot, Teresa.

 I was wondering a couple of things about Wordpress.
-I think it is about time and would be a good thing to start up a site.What I'm wondering is, how easy is it to get a rev-share up, and also I would also like to...
+I think it is about time and would be a good thing to start up a site.What I'm wondering is, how easy is it to get a rev-share up, and also I would also like to know if you and your members can upload videos.
+And how easy that would be to...